 Ac tions: Time Frame: Responsible Agency: Funding: Quantified Objectives: A) Continue to analyze infrastructure needs and capacity to balance residential growth with the provision of adequate infrastructure and services.
-Every three years Community Development DepartmentPublic Works Department General Fund n/a В) Review infrastructure needs to support intensified development on infill sites within city limits and in the Downtown area; program improvements and upgrades into the City's CIP.
+Every three years Community Development Department , Public Works Department General Fund n/a B) Review infrastructure needs to support intensified development on infill sites within city limits and in the Downtown area; program improvements and upgrades into the City's CIP.
 Bi-annually, as part of CIP updates Community Development Department - Engineering Division General Fund n/a C) Work with the City's water and sewer providers to ensure the availability and adequate capacity of water and wastewater systems to accommodate the housing needs during the planning period.
 Ongoing; as projects are proposed Community Development Department, Public Works Department General Fund n/a D) Provide a copy of the Housing Element and any future amendments to the utility providers immediately after adoption.
-After adoption of the Housing Element and as needed Community Development Department General Fund n/a

-Program 2.1.2: Support Mixed-Use, Transit-Oriented, and Equitable Development

-Ac tions: Time Frame: Responsible Agency: Funding: Quantified Objectives: A) Promote lot consolidation to increase opportunities for mixed-use development.
-Ongoing Community Development Department General Fund n/a В) Continue to require minimum residential densities in areas designated for transitoriented, mixed-use development to ensure higher density in these areas and promote mixed-income neighborhoods.
+After adoption of the Housing Element and as needed Community Development Department General Fund n/a rogram 2.1.2: Support Mixed-Use, Jransit-C riented, and Equital ble Development Deleted: and Actions: Time Frame: Responsible Agency: Funding: Quantified Objectives: Promote lot consolidation to increase opportunities for mixed-use development.
+Ongoing Community Development Department General Fund n/a Continue to require minimum residential densities in areas designated for transit- oriented, mixed-use development to ensure higher density in these areas and promote mixed-income neighborhoods.
 The City is already implementing trail connections as shown in the City's adopted Active Transportation Plan and frontage sidewalk and mobility curb cuts as a condition of approval on development projects.
-The City is planning to build some key trail connections as a city CIP project (e.g. Arroyo Road trail, Arroyo Las Positas Trail).
-Finally, the City is midway through an intensive public outreach process to design and implement improvements to the East Avenue corridor to improve safety and usability for pedestrians and bicyclists.
-Ongoing Community Development Department General Fund n/a C) Continue to use existing density incentives and develop additional incentives to promote mixed-use and more intense residential development near transit to facilitate income integration.
-Ongoing; identify additional incentives by 2026, advertise to the development community by May 2027 and annually thereafter Community Development Department General Fund n/a D) Update existing community benefit and/or other land value recapture strategies such as the Human Services Facility Fee to increase proximity to services and other opportunities throughout the city.
+The City is planning to build some key trail connections as a city CIP project (e.g. Arroyo Road trail, Arroyo Las Positas Trail), Finally, the City is midway through an intensive public outreach process to design and implement improvements to the East Avenue coridor to improve safety and usability for pedestrians and bicvclists.
+Ongoing Community Development Department General Fund n/a Deleted: .
+Deleted: intense Deleted: is C) Continue to use existing density incentives and develop additional incentives to promote mixed-use and more intense residential development near transit, to facilitate income integration.
+Ongoing i identify additional incentives by 2026 advertise to the development community by May 2027 and annually thereafter Community Development Department General Fund n/a Deleted: 4 Deleted: Deleted: Deleted: 5 D) Update existing community benefit and/or other land value recapture strategies such as the Human Services Facility Fee_to increase proximity to services and other opportunities throughout the city.
 Within 5 years of Housing Element adoption Community Development Department - Housing & Human Services Division General Fund n/a